-Faculty and staff who wish to contact government officials for participation in public or academic events must notify Vice President for Enrollment Management and Institutional Advancement in advance for approval.
-Requests for the support of a government official shall be approved by the Vice President for Enrollment Management and Institutional Advancement.
-Prior to inviting a government official to campus in their official capacity, the Vice President for Enrollment Management and Institutional Advancement shall be notified to ensure consideration of political sensitivities.
+Faculty and staff who wish to contact government officials for participation in public or academic events must notify the Executive Vice President in advance for approval.
+Requests for the support of a government official shall be approved by the Executive Vice President.
+Prior to inviting a government official to campus in their official capacity, Executive Vice President shall be notified to ensure consideration of political sensitivities.